vipi-n/swe-101/hld/URL_Shortener.md

 ### Q1: Why not use auto-increment ID from the database?

 Auto-increment works for a single DB instance but fails when you need:
-- Multiple write instances (each has its own sequence)
+- Multiple write instances (each has its own sequence — duplicates!)
 - Predictable distribution across shards
 - No single point of failure for ID generation

+That said, **Postgres SEQUENCE** can work if you only have one write instance.
+It becomes problematic only when you horizontally scale writes.
+Redis counter with batching solves this elegantly.

 ### Q2: What if two users shorten the same URL?

 Most URL shorteners **allow multiple short codes** for the same long URL because:
 - Different users may want different expiration dates
 - Independent analytics tracking per short code
-- Privacy — don't reveal that a URL was already shortened
+- Privacy — don't reveal that a URL was already shortened by someone else
+- Simpler implementation (no need to index and query by long_url)

+If your interviewer specifically asks for dedup, add an index on `original_url` and check it before generating a new code.

 ### Q3: How do you handle Redis (counter) going down?

-- **Redis Sentinel** or **Redis Cluster** with automatic failover
+- **Redis Sentinel** or **Redis Cluster** with automatic failover (sub-second recovery)
 - If Redis fails before replicating, a few counter values may be lost — but we only need uniqueness, not continuity
-- The database `UNIQUE` constraint is the ultimate safety net
+- The database `UNIQUE` constraint on `short_code` is the ultimate safety net
-- Fallback: derive counter from `MAX(short_code)` in the DB + a safety offset
+- Fallback: derive counter from `MAX(short_code)` in the DB + a safety offset (e.g., +10,000)
+- With counter batching, each Write Service has a local batch that works even if Redis is temporarily unavailable

 ### Q4: Why not use NoSQL?